GiacomoLeoneMaria/Methodica-App/README.md

 **🇬🇧 English:**
 - **Full CRUD for Events**: Create, edit, view, and delete events
 - **Multi-View Calendar**: View events in daily (with hourly timeline), weekly, and monthly modes
+- **Integrated Day View**: The day view displays both events and active tasks in a unified timeline, with intelligent overlap handling and auto-scroll to current time
 - **All-Day Event Support**: Support for events that last the entire day
 - **Automatic Rescheduling**: Past, uncompleted events can be automatically rescheduled to the current day
 - **Customizable Reminders**: Set multiple notifications for each event (e.g., at the time of the event, 5 minutes before, 1 hour before, etc.)